-Applications for Cohort 2, starting in September 2020, are now closed.
-The deadline for applications was 31st January 2020.
-Approximately 13 studentships are available.
+Applications for Cohort 2, starting in September 2020, are now open.
+The deadline for applications is 31st May 2020.

 Please note we will retain your email address for the purpose of communicating with you about applying to study at the CDT only.
 Your contact details will not be used for any other topic, nor passed on to anybody else.

 CDT studentships fund four years of study, covering the annual university fees, and providing a highly competitive (enhanced) stipend.
 To be considered for one of the studentships, candidates will need to satisfy the EPSRC funding eligibility criteria.
 In particular, to be eligible for a full award (stipend and fees), a student must have (and be able to evidence):

 - settled status in the UK, meaning they have no restrictions on how long they can stay,